TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-We try default credentials and some SQL Injection bypass (' or 1=1-- -'), but without success.
+We try default credentials and some basic SQL Injection payloads (' or 1=1-- -'), but without success.

 <br />